DukeEnglish/mt-class/hw3.md

 * You must submit these files **and only these files**.
     1. `report.pdf`: A file containing your writeup.
     1. `translations.txt`: The output of your final system on the test set.
+    1. `uuns.txt`: a text file containing the uuns of you and your partner.
+       **This is important: if your partner is the submitter, I have no other way to identify you except through this file.
+I will not accept updates to this file after the deadline.**

 * Your name __must not appear in any of the submitted files__.
 If your name appears in the code or pdf (or output) you will receive a mark of zero.